-Each year Drexel University College of Medicine (Drexel Med) awards Summer Undergraduate Research Fellowships (SURF) to undergraduate students interested in biomedical research careers.
+Each year Drexel University College of Medicine awards Summer Undergraduate Research Fellowships (SURF) to undergraduate students interested in biomedical research careers.

 The purpose of the SURF program is to provide students with an opportunity to enhance their analytical and technical scientific research skills while earning a stipend to support their participation.
-Research interns are mentored by Drexel Med faculty, who work in various disciplines including biochemistry, molecular and cell biology, neuroscience, microbiology, immunology, pathobiology, pharmacology and physiology.
+Research interns are mentored by College of Medicine faculty, who work in various disciplines including biochemistry, molecular and cell biology, neuroscience, microbiology, immunology, pathobiology, pharmacology and physiology.

-At the end of the summer, students give specific, conference-styled presentations describing their research projects to an audience of Drexel Med faculty and graduate/medical students.
+At the end of the summer, students give specific, conference-style presentations describing their research projects to an audience of Drexel faculty and graduate/medical students.
 The students will meet periodically with their mentors to prepare and review the content of their oral presentations.
-In addition, the students may return in October to present their research at Discovery 2013 – the annual day of research at Drexel Med.
+In addition, the students may return in October to present their research at Discovery Day, the annual day of research at Drexel University College of Medicine.

-The ten-week 2013 SURF program begins June 10 and runs to August 16.
+The ten-week SURF program will begin June 1 and will run through August 15.
 SURF students are expected to work 40 hours per week in their assigned laboratory for the duration of the program.

-Completed applications must be submitted by Friday, February 1, 2013.
+Online applications will be available soon.
+Completed applications must be submitted by January 15, 2015.
 Along with the online application we require two letters of recommendation and an official transcript from your current college/university.
-Online applications will be available soon.
+Early applications are encouraged, as a limited number of fellowships may be awarded prior to the deadline.
+In all cases, candidates will be notified of fellowship award by email, making it vital that a correct email address be provided in the application.

 Letters of Recommendation